filecoin-project/filecoin-docs/docs/mine/lotus/message-pool.md

 Lotus can be configured with several addresses to have more granular control over fees and limits depending on the operation and avoid head-of-line blocking, particularly for high value operations such as _WindowPoSts_.
 Check the [miner wallets guide](miner-wallets.md).
 :::

-In the Filecoin Network, a dynamic **_BaseFee_**, measured in attoFIL/gas units, specifies how much FIL gets burned for every message based on the _gas_ they used for their execution.
+In the Filecoin Network, a dynamic **_BaseFee_**, measured in attoFIL/gas units, specifies how much FIL gets burned _per unit of gas consumed_ for the execution of every message based.
+The total amount of FIL burnt per message is, therefore, given by `BaseFee*GasUsed`.
 The _BaseFee_ gets automatically updated according to the network congestion parameters (block sizes).
 The current value can be obtained from one of the [block explorers](../../get-started/explore-the-network.md) or by looking at the current head:

 ```sh
 # Will print the last BaseFee in attoFIL